closedir()

 Common mistakes with closedir

 One common mistake when working with closedir is trying to close a directory handle twice.
 Once you have closed a directory handle, you cannot close it again.
-Attempting to do so will result in an error.
+Attempting to do so will trigger a warning.

 Another common mistake is not checking whether the directory handle is valid before closing it.
-If you try to close an invalid directory handle, you will also receive an error.
+If you try to close an invalid directory handle, you will also receive a warning.

 Conclusion